ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: SPI driver improvements, now it is possible to select different modes for CS line handling.
 - NEW: Implemented PAL enhancements on all existing STM32 ports.
 - NEW: PAL driver enhanced with improved callbacks capability and new synchronous API for edge synchronization.